CALIFORNIA EMPLOYER ADVISORY COUNCIL

 ARTICLE XIX – Executive Board Powers

-SECTION l.
-General Corporate Powers
+SECTION I. General Corporate Powers

-Subject to the provisions of the California Nonprofit Mutual Benefit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the Executive Board.
+Subject to the provisions of the California Nonprofit Mutual Benefit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the organization shall be managed, and all powers shall be exercised, by or under the direction of the Executive Board.

 SECTION 2.
 Specific Powers